willbchang/star-guardian-macos/README.md

 *NOTICE: This project is on building, use it as your own risk.*

-A minimal and productive macOS configration with a good documentation that you can live with for a long time.
+A minimal and productive macOS configuration with a good documentation that you can live with for a long time.

 Please read this documentation through before running the command below.
 ``` bash